Above, a video visualizing two of our participants’ ECG responding to music in real-time.

 4.3 Bobbi ECG data

-Now let’s take a look at our CSV data files, containing ECG, the magnetometer x/y/z signal (which registers our Sync device’s pulse) and more.
+On completion of our recording, we acquired the data from all Bobbies in the form of CSV data files.
+Each file contains ECG, the magnetometer x/y/z signal (which registers our Sync device’s pulse) and more.

 Information on the data structure of these files, and some general tips on how to analyze Bobbi ECG data can be found here.

-Regrettably, most of the Totem Bobbi’s we received were accidentally not updated to their latest firmware version.
-With the result that some of them did not record at all, and only one of our Bobbi recordings was complete.
-We will, of course, remedy this before our next experiment.
+Regrettably, most of the Totem Bobbi’s we received had not yet been updated to the latest firmware version.
+With the result that only one of our Bobbi recordings was 100% complete.

 So now we have an audio recording and the Bobbi data files, all cut to size and containing clear start and stop sync pulses.
 Next step: running some first exploratory analyses.